 - The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly and the Summer Queen

-11. Visit a Local Berry Picking Farm
+15. Visit a Local Berry Picking Farm Or Go Foraging:

-12. Have a Summer Solstice Feast
+16. Enjoy a Summer Solstice Feast:

-14. Practice Yoga and Meditate
+18. Practice Yoga and Meditate:

-“Find calm once again within the chaos of life in New York City.
-Experienced yogis and first-timers alike are invited to join us for one of seven free yoga classes taking place throughout the day on the Broadway pedestrian plazas.”
-Learn more at the link below!
+“Solstice in Times Square: Mind Over Madness Yoga will return on June 21, 2026!
+Experienced yogis and first-timers alike are invited to join us for one of the free yoga classes taking place throughout the day on the Broadway pedestrian plazas, finding calm once again within the chaos of life in New York City.”

 Solstice in Time Square

-15. Review and Renew Goals
+21. Review and Renew Goals:

 - Setting Goals